jim-collier/x9git/accounts.md

 ## No SSH keys needed

 The usual way to hold two GitHub accounts on one machine is a pair of SSH keys and a `~/.ssh/config` full of host aliases, which then have to be baked into every remote URL.
 Gitsby does not need any of that.

+An account's token is a credential for the forge that issued it and for nowhere else, so Gitsby only applies one where it can be used: if `host` doesn't match the host `origin` is on, nothing is applied and the identity block says which two hosts disagreed.
+That is also why a Gitea token is never exported as `GH_TOKEN` - `gh` reads that variable, and every child process would inherit a credential for a host `gh` would try to use it on.

 Over HTTPS, `git` authenticates with the account's own token - the one `gh` already stores, or the one `tokenFile` names.
 Gitsby supplies it for the length of a single command, through the environment, and nothing is written anywhere.
 So a second account costs one `gh auth login` and three lines of config.